Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/c-lang/RGB LED.rst

 2. Use following command to compile ``ColorfulLED.c`` and generate executable file ``ColorfulLED``.

 .. note::

-    in this project, the software PWM uses a multi-threading mechanism.
+    In this project, the software PWM uses a multi-threading mechanism.
 So ``-lpthread`` option need to be add to the compiler.

 .. code-block:: console